pennhanlee/tp/docs/UserGuide.md

 * `find nc/`

 Purpose:
-* Finds books whose specified field contains any of the input keywords.
+* Find books whose specified field contains any of the input keywords.
 * Can also find completed books & non-completed books using "c/" and "nc/" prefixes.
 * No keywords are required for finding completed & non-completed books.